Machining Internship Program

 How it Works

 The Application Process: Students interested in the MIP program must apply using both the Vincennes University application and the MIP application.
-The Accuplacer Placement Test must also be taken (www.vinu.edu/testing).
+Depending on qualifications some students will be required to take the Accuplacer placement test (www.vinu.edu/testing).
 Once accepted to Vincennes University, MIP partners will review your application and determine which applicants meet the rigorous background requirements.
-Next, a MIP Partner will interview candidates and select students for the upcoming class. (**We are now accepting applications for the Fall 2020.
+Next, a MIP Partner will interview candidates and select students for the upcoming class. (**We are now accepting applications for the Fall 2021.
 For information regarding the application process, please call 812.888.4812).

 MIP students can intern on Friday, Saturday, and /or Sunday.
 The goal is to allow the student approxmately 16 hours a week of real world experience as a machinist.
 Actual hours for interning will vary by company.
 The company and the student will work closely to define those terms prior to starting the internship.